 What is an Accredited School or College?
 These are schools provide training using National's strict protocols for educational and industrial training programs, course content, technical competency, and use only Certified Instructors.

 To be accredited requires an application, and a site visit with fees.

 Accredited school has an advantage of full-filling continuing educational requirements to the benefit of the license-holder.

 Continuing Educational Requirements

 What is required for Continuing Education?
-To maintain your core competency National requires continuing educational contact-hours (CEH) in-between renewals.
+To maintain your core competency National requires continuing educational contact-hours (CEH) or (PHD) in-between renewals.
 Below is a proposed contact-hour schedule.
 Educational Contact hours are time spent in-front of the Presenter or lecturer.
 Presenters, lecturers, instructors, trainers can be from an accredited institution, a school, or corporation, seminar or a manufacturer's technical representative presentation or your employer, but the topics must be applicable to the a license they hold.

-The purpose of Continuing Educational Contact Hours (CEH) is to edify knowledge and minimize the effects of cognitive decay.
+The purpose of Continuing Educational Contact Hours (CEH) or (PDH) is to edify knowledge and minimize the effects of cognitive decay.
 Cognitive decay occurs when a person stops learning.
 Consequently, they have a tendency not to remember the WHY or WHEN that may foster further decline.
 Therefore, re-learning what they think they know edifies.
 They benefit personally and professionally.

 Presently, National will accept Webinars from: